Gurparkash-Singh/Taqdeer-Alitura/README.md

+# Build and Deploy
+build.sh is used to build a zip file that can be sent to any server run.sh and server-run.sh are platform dependent and must be changed in order to work

 # To-Do
 - [x] Style send button
 - [x] On home page, center about us once you reach the scroll height